optimex-xyz/provider-api-docs/example/readme.md

-# Optimex Swap Example Application
+# Optimex Provider API Integration Demo

 ## 🚀 Project Overview

-This is a **React-based web application** that demonstrates how to integrate with the **Optimex Protocol API** for cross-chain token swapping.
+This is a **React-based web application** that demonstrates how to integrate with the **Optimex Provider API** for cross-chain token swapping.
 The application allows users to swap tokens between different blockchain networks (e.g., Ethereum to Bitcoin, Bitcoin to Ethereum)

 ### 🌐 Supported Networks